-FSHD537A/L: Introduction to Statistical Analysis
+HDFS537A/L: Introduction to Statistical Analysis

-This is a great first or second class if you've taken one or two statistics classes and think you understood them.
-The class covers both traditional Null Hypothesis Significance Testing (NHST) and Bayesian inference, as well as model selection.
+This class covers largely the same material is PSY 510.
+The class covers both traditional Null Hypothesis Significance Testing (NHST) and model selection.
 It emphasizes the general linear model, which includes all the fundamentals (t-test, ANOVA, correlation, multiple regression) and a few more advanced topics (logistic regression, repeated measures and multivariate models).
 The course is taught using the R Statistical Computing platform and you will learn both basic and more advanced skills for data analysis.